youngjaewon/strive-for-access/README.md

 This repository contains the R scripts and procedures used to maintain the versioned master datasets for the **Strive for Access (SFA)** project.

 The repository is intended primarily for ongoing dataset maintenance.
-Use the **Conditional Maintenance Workflow** below to determine which datasets and scripts should be used when new information is received or an existing record changes.
+Use the **Maintenance Workflow** below to determine which datasets and scripts should be used when new information is received or an existing record changes.

 ## Master Datasets